RainStudy/async-programing-learn/README.md

     val eventLoop: EventLoop?
     val newContext: CoroutineContext
     if (contextInterceptor == null) {
-        // create or use private event loop if no dispatcher is specified eventLoop = ThreadLocalEventLoop.eventLoop
+        eventLoop = ThreadLocalEventLoop.eventLoop
         newContext = GlobalScope.newCoroutineContext(context + eventLoop)
     } else {